 - An emphasis on meaningful activities, including listening

 - Time and space for child-initiated play with open-ended toys, indoors and outdoors

 - Plenty of singing, movement, creativity and imagination.

 Rudolf Steiner (1861 – 1925) was a thinker and a spiritual investigator who focused on bringing ideas into practice in many areas in addition to education, including special needs education, medicine, agriculture (bio-dynamics), architecture, social therapy, ethical finance, art, drama, movement and others.
 The system of thinking on which his ideas are based is known as anthroposophy.

 The first school opened in Stuttgart, Germany in 1919 and in many countries in Europe and the wider world, the schools are state supported and accessible to all.
 In Britain, Steiner Waldorf schools have been part of the private sector for over 70 years.
-There are now two publicly funded Steiner Waldorf schools in Britain, one an Academy and one a Free School, with plans for more.
+There are now four publicly funded Steiner Waldorf schools in Britain.

 For more information about Steiner Waldorf education in Britain, go to Steiner Waldorf.
 This site also gives details of other training courses that are available.
 There is a parallel early childhood training that is based in London (information from Lynne Oldfield) and there is a teacher training course for teaching children aged 7 - 14, the North of England Steiner Teacher Training (info from NESTT) which, like this course, is based in the York school.
 For information about a course specialising in the care of children under three, Holistic Baby and Child Care (EYE) please go to Emerson.